panda-re/panda/docs/Android.md

 Building
 ----
 Build PANDA as normal, with two changes:

 1. Only build the arm_softmmu architecture
 2. Pass the "--enable-android" flag to configure

+Pandroid can only be built on a 64-bit OS.

 Preparing an image
 ----